Skip to content

 The quality of any enrichment programme is a measure of how seriously a school takes its responsibility of building well-rounded, healthy, ambitious, intellectually curious, emotionally resilient, and ultimately happy and successful human beings.
 Enrichment, done well, develops the individual and helps them fulfil their broader potential, giving students the opportunity to grow as people into the adults they will be by the time they leave us.

-The Leweston Enrichment and Development Programme (LEaD)
+The Leweston Enrichment Activity Programme (LEAP)

 Enrich your studies